-There are two sections of Douglas-fir dominated forests, which also include species of trees such as Western hemlock, Western Redcedar, Pacific yew, and Bigleaf maple; in addition to a wide variety of shrubs and plants.
-The site also contains some bottomland forested areas which include Red alder, Oregon white oak, Beaked hazelnut, and others.
-Several wetland plant communities and a large grassland area also occur within the RCESC.
-These areas provides habitat for several groups of wildlife including nesting areas for waterfowl, quail, pheasants and song birds; as well as being homes to mammals such as deer, beaver, muskrat, mink, raccoon, fox and coyote.
+There are two sections of Douglas-fir dominated forests, which also include species of trees such as Western hemlock, Western redcedar, Pacific yew, and bigleaf maple; in addition to a wide variety of shrubs and plants.
+The site also contains some bottomland forested areas which include red alder, Oregon white oak, beaked hazelnut, Oregon ash and others.
+Several wetland plant communities also occur within the RCESC.
+These areas provides habitat for several groups of wildlife including nesting areas for waterfowl and song birds; as well as being homes to mammals such as deer, beaver, otter, raccoon, elk and coyote.

 Groups served by the RCESC